vexanium/DApps/README.md

 and require **PocketVexJS** to connect to the wallet.
 So if you want your app to be compatible with **VexWalletAndroid** as well, add this javascript: ```pocket.vex.min.js```

+Let's follow the lessons below step by step for better understanding

 ## Lessons
-Let's follow the step by step lessons below for better understanding
+Go to each lesson folder, and try it out
 1. [Basic DApp (Simple)](basic-simple)
    Pure Javascript (No VexWalletAndroid compability yet)
 2. [Basic DApp (Stylish)](basic-stylish)